Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Background

 \section{Background}

-Via programmatic ad buying, advertisers bid for ad slots next to website content.
-These processes have to be lightning fast and involve a great number of ad exchanges and networks, thus publishers authorize Supply-Side Platforms (SSPs) to manage their ad inventory and optimize their profits.
-Similarly, the numerous available ad slots in websites urge advertisers to trust Demand-Side Platforms (DSPs) for displaying their ads to the appropriate audience.
-This operation consists of multiple entities, numerous intermediaries and complex interactions.
-Considering the complexity, the ad ecosystem has always been a target for bad actors that commit ad fraud in an attempt to illicitly gain from its vast profits~\cite{adFraudReport1,adFraudReport2}.

-\point{ads.txt:~} In the past, counterfeit inventory was a common problem with advertisers not knowing if their ads indeed appeared where they paid to~\cite{adsTxtIntro}.
-Fraudsters were able to sell ad inventory that belonged to completely unrelated websites~\cite{bashir2019longitudinal} (\ie domain spoofing) or resell the same ad slot multiple times without displaying ads~\cite{8billionAdFraud}.
-The \adstxt specification was introduced by the Internet Advertising Bureau (IAB) Technology Laboratory to combat advertising fraud and prevent bad actors from selling ad inventory of websites without authorization~\cite{adsTxtStandard}.
-An \adstxt file is a text file placed at the root of a domain.
-In this file, publishers explicitly disclose the entities (or more precisely the accounts) that are authorized to sell the ad inventory of the respective domain.
-An example \adstxt file is shown in Figure~\ref{fig:adsTxtSellersJsonExample}.
-Each record in an \adstxt file has comma-separated fields and authorizes a specific entity to sell ad inventory.
-The fields of each record are: (i) the domain of the advertising system that bidders connect to, (ii) an identifier that uniquely identifies that account of the seller within the advertising system, (iii) the type of the account, and (iv) optionally an identifier from a certification authority for the company in (i).
-The type of the account in field (iii) can be either \texttt{DIRECT}, indicating that the web publisher directly controls the advertising account, or \texttt{RESELLER}, indicating that the publisher has authorized a third party to manage and (re)sell the ad inventory of the website.
-The \adstxt mechanism does not combat the entire spectrum of ad fraud and it relies on the assumption that \emph{all involved entities respect the specification}.
-That is, Supply-Side Platforms (SSPs) are expected to ignore inventory they have not been authorized to sell and, most importantly, Demand-Side Platforms (DSPs) are expected to not buy ad inventory from unauthorized sellers.
+\point{ads.txt:~} Counterfeit inventory was once a common issue, with advertisers unsure if their ads appeared as intended~\cite{adsTxtIntro} and fraudsters often selling ad space from unrelated websites~\cite{bashir2019longitudinal}.
+The Internet Advertising Bureau (IAB) Tech Lab introduced the \adstxt specification to prevent unauthorized ad inventory sales~\cite{adsTxtStandard}.
+An \adstxt file, placed at a domain's root, allows publishers to list authorized accounts for selling its ad inventory.
+Each entry, as shown in Figure~\ref{fig:adsTxtSellersJsonExample}, is a comma-separated record granting sales permission for a specific entity (\ie account).
+The mandatory fields of each record are: (i) the domain of the ad system that bidders connect to, (ii) an identifier that uniquely identifies that account of the seller within the ad system, (iii) the type of the account.
+The type of the account can be either \texttt{DIRECT}, indicating that the web publisher directly controls the advertising account, or \texttt{RESELLER}, indicating that the publisher has authorized a third party to manage and (re)sell the ad inventory of the \website.
+The \adstxt mechanism does not combat the entire spectrum of ad fraud, and it relies on the assumption that \emph{all involved entities respect the specification}.
+Supply-Side Platforms (SSPs) are expected to ignore inventory they have not been authorized to sell and, Demand-Side Platforms (DSPs) are expected to not buy ad inventory from unauthorized sellers.
+It is more than common for a website publisher to have more than one publisher IDs.
+Often, publishers create ad accounts with multiple ad networks (\eg Google, Ezoic, Taboola, \etc) and have to place all of these IDs in their \adstxt file.